ivan-datacore/gitlab-migrator/README.md

 Written in Go, this is a cross-platform CLI utility that accepts the following runtime arguments:

 ```
+  -add-team string
+        runs the tool in *adding team mode* (**no migration**).
+Assign the given team to the given existing repositories in GitHub.
   -delete-existing-repos
         whether existing repositories should be deleted before migrating
   -github-domain string